-- July 15 for the Fall Semester; to be considered for financial aid, separate Applications for Financial Assistance must be completed and submitted to the Financial Aid Office by June 1st. - December 1 for the Spring Semester.
+- Rolling Admissions (June 15 for International Students) for the Fall Semester; to be considered for financial aid, separate Applications for Financial Assistance must be completed and submitted to the Financial Aid Office by June 1st. - Rolling Admissions (November 1 for International Students) for the Spring Semester.